 MOD EUR/65A22A3/2#2000

-5.461 Additional allocation: the bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
+5.461 Additional allocation: the frequency bands 7 250-7 375 MHz (space-to-Earth) and 7 900-8 025 MHz (Earth-to-space) are also allocated to the mobile-satellite service on a primary basis, subject to agreement obtained under No. 9.21.
+However, No. 9.21 is not applicable to the geostationary-satellite networks in the mobile-satellite service with respect to non-geostationary-satellite systems for which complete coordination or notification information, as appropriate, is received by the Bureau after 15 December 2023.
+(WRC-23)

 Reasons: To exempt application of RR No. 9.21 for geostationary-satellite networks in the mobile-satellite service with respect to non-geostationary-satellite systems.